pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 EV modifier | Method
 :--- | ---:
 0x | Base wanderer
-2x | Obtained Pokémon is a Shadow Pokémon
+2x | Pokémon is captured as a Shadow Pokémon
-3x | Pokémon is encountered and captured as a Dungeon Pokémon 5x | Obtained Pokémon is Shiny.
+3x | Pokémon is encountered and captured as a Dungeon Pokémon 5x | Pokémon is captured as a Shiny.
 10x | Pokémon is encountered and captured as a Dungeon Boss Pokémon 10x | Pokémon is encountered and captured as a Mimic 50x | Pokémon is encountered and captured as a Roaming Pokemon